 The best deception is attained by feeding an opponent with falsehoods which he wants to believe.
 Using code names such as Fortitude, Bodyguard, Quicksilver, and Double-Cross, General Eisenhower commanded a series of covert operations that played a crucial role in the victorious Allied invasion of Europe.
 Students examine primary sources to gain an understanding of D-Day deception plans.

 Julius and Ethel Rosenberg, members of the Communist Party, were convicted of passing secrets to the Soviet Union in 1945 and sentenced to death.
 Controversy surrounded the case, as many claimed the decision was the result of Cold War hysteria, not facts.
 In this program, students examine primary documents from persons both inside and outside of the intelligence community, as well as stepping into President Eisenhower’s position to decide whether to grant executive clemency to the Rosenbergs.

 In addition to the new IKExpress program, the Hansen Foundation continues to provide grants for schools in Northwest Kansas to visit the Eisenhower complex in Abilene.
 The grant covers bus transportation and entrance/activity fees.
 Students participate in enhancement programs, view exhibits, and enjoy a complimentary pizza lunch.

-SCHEDULING: Apply for either the outreach or the field trip at EisenhowerFoundation.net.
+SCHEDULING: Apply for the IKE Express outreach or the field trip at IKEducation.com.
 For IKExpress outreach, simply select that option on the Dane G. Hansen Field Trip application.
 Need help?
 Contact Mitzi Bankes Gose, Director of IKEducation, at firstname.lastname@example.org or 785-263-6771.